Pranto-Paul/Todo-List-with-Djano/README.md

 ## Setup Instructions

 1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install django`.
 3. Run the Django development server using `python manage.py runserver`.
 4. Visit http://localhost:8000/ in your web browser to access the Todo-List.